 1. Wash the cup immediately after each use.

 2. FULLY disassemble the cup.
-Moisture and food collects in the joints between parts, and is exactly the type of place where mold can grow.
+Moisture and food collect in the joints between parts, which is exactly the type of place where mold can grow.
 Separate all straws, valves, rubber rings, plastic sliding covers, and so on.

 3. Pre-rinse straws, valves, and other parts that collect food with warm water.
 Most rubber valves can be opened by pinching with your fingers.
 Pinch the valve and run water through it to pre-rinse.